CoEDL/ILR/docs/_pages/head_setup.md

 ![ILR download](/ILR/assets/head/7.png){: .align-center width="50%"}

 - Hit *Download it on Google Play*.
-This will take you to the google play store and give you theoption to download the app.
+This will take you to the google play store and give you the option to download the app.

 **Note**: When you first open the Google Play store on a new tablet, the tablet may ask you to re-enter the email details.
 Make sure you use the robot email address.
 {: .notice--info}